 Teplizumab: Can We Delay the Onset of Type 1?

-Provention Bio’s new injectable drug was recommended by an FDA committee for approval on May 25, 2021.
-Studies show that teplizumab can delay, for people at risk for type 1, the onset of the condition for two years or more.
-Learn what happened at the FDA meeting and what might come next.
+Provention Bio’s new injectable drug, which was recommended by an FDA committee for approval on May 25, 2021, has had a tumultuous journey through the FDA application process.
+Studies showed that teplizumab can delay the onset of type 1 diabetes – for people already at high risk – for two years or more.

 What is teplizumab?

-Teplizumab is a drug (specifically, an anti-CD3 monoclonal antibody) that binds to cells in the immune system called T-cells (these are the body’s infection-fighting cells).
-Scientists hope that teplizumab will change the types of T-cells in a person’s body so that autoimmunity – or the destruction of body tissue by ones’ own immune system – is decreased.
-This would reduce the self-destruction of the insulin-producing cells of the pancreas, called beta-cells, that leads to T1D.
+Teplizumab is a drug (specifically, an anti-CD3 monoclonal antibody) that binds to cells in the immune system called T-cells (these are one type of infection-fighting cell).
+Scientists hope that teplizumab will change the T-cells in a person’s body so that autoimmunity – or the destruction of body tissue by one’s own immune system – is reduced.
+This would hopefully reduce the damage and destruction of the insulin-producing cells of the pancreas, called beta-cells, that lead to T1D.

 What’s next for teplizumab?

-The FDA now has to determine if teplizumab can truly help beta-cells survive.
-This will show the “effectiveness” or “efficacy” of the drug.
-The FDA also must determine if teplizumab is safe or if there are too many side effects (the “safety” of the drug).
+The FDA has to determine if teplizumab can help beta-cells survive.
+The FDA also must determine if teplizumab is safe and whether there are not too many side effects (the “safety” of the drug).
+In the FDA’s response letter, there were no indications that it had any major concerns about the drug’s effectiveness or safety.

 How did we get here?

-Macrogenics (the previous company to own teplizumab) evaluated whether anti-CD3 could be used at the onset of T1D to preserve some of the insulin producing beta-cells.
+Macrogenics (the company that previously owned teplizumab) evaluated whether anti-CD3 could be used at the onset of T1D to preserve some of the insulin producing beta-cells.
 If people with T1D could still make some insulin on their own, in addition to the insulin they needed to take, diabetes management could be made easier, with less hyperglycemia, lower A1C levels, and less risk of diabetes complications.
-However, the data did not show sufficiently strong outcomes needed for the FDA to approve anti-CD3 for new-onset diabetes.
-Perhaps it was simply too late in the diabetes process for this type of drug to make a significant difference.
+However, the data did not show good enough outcomes needed for the FDA to approve anti-CD3 for new-onset diabetes.
+Perhaps it was simply too late in the diabetes process for the drug to make a significant difference.
 So, the focus turned to prevention – and to “delaying” the onset of T1D.

-The TN-10 trial compared teplizumab to a placebo in 79 people with type 1 diabetes ranging in age from eight to 49 years.
-Teplizumab was given by intravenous infusion (IV) for 30 minutes over 14 days.
+The TN-10 trial, sponsored by the National Institutes of Health, compared teplizumab to a placebo in 79 people with type 1 diabetes ranging from eight to 49 years old.
+A single intravenous infusion (IV) of Teplizumab or placebo was given daily for 14 days.
 To assure that study participants and research staff did not know who received teplizumab or the placebo, the placebo was given through IV in the same manner.

 The panel focused on safety concerns, mainly in terms of long-term risks.
-The data from TN-10 and the five previous studies in those with newly diagnosed T1D showed higher rates of diabetic ketoacidosis, viral infections, and cytokine release syndrome (which causes flu-like symptoms) in the anti-CD3 groups than in the placebo groups.
+The data from TN-10 and the five previous studies in those with newly diagnosed T1D showed higher rates of diabetic ketoacidosis, viral infections, and cytokine release syndrome (which can can cause flu-like symptoms and more serious reactions) in the anti-CD3 groups than in the placebo groups.
 There were also three total deaths in the treatment groups and none in the placebo groups.
-The EMDAC panel agreed that long-term surveillance studies would be required to better understand how safe this treatment is, if approved by the FDA.
+The EMDAC panel agreed that long-term surveillance studies would be required to better understand the safety of this treatment, if approved by the FDA.

-Although five previous studies were submitted as evidence about teplizumab, the manufacturing and the rate at which the drug was cleared from the blood stream are not the same as what has been seen with the teplizumab under FDA review.
+Although five previous studies were submitted as evidence about teplizumab, the manufacturing and the rate at which the drug was cleared from the bloodstream are not the same as what has been seen with the teplizumab under FDA review.
 This brings up the concern that the prior studies don’t truly support the present submission.
 The panel also agreed that if the FDA approved teplizumab, it could only be indicated for use in people with the same characteristics as those evaluated in TN-10 – people over the age of eight, with a family history of T1D, and similar glucose profiles.
-Since about 80% of people who develop T1D have no affected relative, the target population for the drug would be smaller than the actual number of people it could help, at least to begin with, though this could be reconsidered once more safety data is available.
+Therefore, because about 80% of people who develop T1D have no affected relative, that target population would be a subsection of the actual number of people it could help.
+However, this could be reconsidered once more safety data is available.

 Of the 17 EMDAC panel members, 10 voted in favor and seven voted against recommending FDA approval of teplizumab for the delay of T1D.